How To Get Rid Of Stretch Marks Fast?

 Leaves of the Alfalfa plant contain essential Vitamins like the B complex, A, D, E, and K. Alfalfa is also rich in niacin, biotin, iron, folic acid, magnesium, phosphorus, calcium, and potassium.

-It is beneficial for scars and stretch marks reduction because the amino acids present in it improve the elasticity and texture of the skin.
+It is beneficial for the reduction of scars and stretch marks because the amino acids in it improve the elasticity and texture of the skin.

 Protein and Vitamins E and K in Alfalfa leaf nourish the skin.

-Take a teaspoon of alfalfa leaves powder and add to it a few drops of chamomile oil to form a smooth paste.
+Take a teaspoon of alfalfa leaves powder and add a few drops of chamomile oil to form a smooth paste.

 5. Egg Whites

-Egg whites contain excellent quality proteins and amino acids that help to improve the elasticity and overall health of the skin.
+Egg whites contain excellent-quality proteins and amino acids that help improve the skin’s elasticity and overall health.

 Get two home-grown hen’s eggs and whip the whites with the help of forks.

-After cleansing the affected scared skin and apply the egg whites with a makeup brush.
+After cleansing the affected skin, apply the egg whites with a makeup brush.

-After 20 minutes, rinse away the egg white from the skin and apply olive oil to keep the skin moisturized.
-Repeat this treatment daily for a minimum of 30 to 60 days to get rid of the stretch marks.
+After 20 minutes, rinse the egg white from the skin and apply olive oil to moisturize the skin.
+Repeat this treatment daily for a minimum of 30 to 60 days to eliminate the stretch marks.

 6. Olive Oil

-Olive oil is an excellent natural moisturizer for skin that also supplies nutrients and antioxidants for improving stretch marks and scars on the skin.
+Olive oil is an excellent natural moisturizer for the skin that also supplies nutrients and antioxidants for improving stretch marks and scars.

 Use extra virgin olive oil to daily massage the scarred skin; this helps moisturize and reduces the scar marks over a period.